PLSR12/PLSR12/README.md

 :books: I'm currently Studying Bachelor's Degree in Computer Science and learning of everything a little.

-:outbox_tray: 2022 Goals: Create new projects and learn more.
+:outbox_tray: 2022 Goals: Create new projects,learn more and sharing knowledge.

 ----------------------------------------------------------------------------------
 ## Language and tools